citruszyn/PMRE/README.md

 ### 2. Start the Viewer

-Use the `pgre.bat` script to launch a local web server:
+Use the `viewer.bat` script to launch a local web server:

-    pgre.bat
+    viewer.bat

 This starts a local HTTP server at `localhost:8000`, allowing JavaScript in the viewer to access and render the generated map data.